Naan Recipe (Without Yeast)

 How to make Naan Recipe

-1. In a mixing bowl take ¼ cup fresh curd or yogurt.
-For a vegan naan, use almond or cashew yogurt.
+1. In a mixing bowl, take ¼ cup fresh yogurt (curd).
+For a vegan option, use almond or cashew yogurt.

-Ensure to use fresh curd and not overly sour or tangy curd (yogurt).
+Ensure to use fresh yogurt and not overly sour or tangy one.

 4. Now add 2 cups all-purpose flour, 1 teaspoon salt or add as required in the bowl.
 You can also use a mix of whole wheat flour and all purpose flour.